Scarred: Experiments with Violence in Gujarat: Reviews

 a reporter’s authentic notebook on the wounds that have refused to heal."
 Sunil Sethi in Indian national TV network NDTV's Just Books called it "much more than just a story but an extraordinary document."

-Authored by a journalist

-Dionne Bunsha is a special correspondent for the Indian mainstream Frontline newsmagazine, published from Chennai, in South India.
-She has won three journalism awards for her reportage in Frontline on communal violence in Gujarat and its aftermath.
-These awards are the International Federation of Journalists' Tolerance Prize for South Asia 2005, the Sanskriti Award for Excellence in Journalism 2003 and the People's Union for Civil Liberties Human Rights Journalism Award 2003.

-She earlier worked as a reporter for The Times of India, Mumbai.
-Apart from her coverage of the violence in Gujarat, she has also written widely on human rights, environmental and social justice issues.

 Human rights, social justice themes

 Some of her other coverage focuses on themes such as abuses in juvenile homes, the agriculture crisis and consequent farmer suicides in Vidarbha, environmental issues like industrial pollution, wildlife conservation in the Gir forest, displacement due to SEZs (special economic zones) and other projects, housing and employment problems in Mumbai, public health, education and politics.